cliffordkleinsr/pianoroll-generator/README.md

-        fldr = 'midis' #specify the folder where your midis are stored processor = MidiFileProcessor(fldr) # midi processor object processor.get_listItems()# generate a list of miifiles in json format
+        fldr = 'midis' #specify the folder where your midis are stored processor = MidiFileProcessor(fldr) # midi processor object processor.get_listItems()# generate a list of midi files in json format
         # the json will be stored at the root directory of your project
         ```
     2. To now generate the dense dataset run the following  code